kodecocodes/i9t/custom-segues/custom-segues.markdown

 Your first challenge is to complete the scale segue.
 You'll create the dismiss animator and set the segue to use it.

-The code will look very similar to the presenting animator from this chapter, except that the "from" view controller is now the modal view controller, and the "to" view will be the view underneath [TODO: FPE: The view underneath what?].
+The code will look very similar to the presenting animator from this chapter, except that the "from" view controller is now the modal view controller, and the "to" view will be the view from which it was presented.
 The animator object will need to add the "to" view back to the hierarchy during the transition, so you'll need the code below in order to insert the "to" view at the correct place in the hierarchy:

 ```swift
 if let fromView = fromView,